 -p specifies the number to add to your primary segment port numbers.
 Mirrors are added with the default group mirroring configuration.

-gpssh-exkeysto ensure the segment hosts can SSH and SCP to each other without a password prompt.
+gpssh-exkeysto ensure the segment hosts can SSH and remote sync to each other without a password prompt.

 Create a configuration file that lists the host names, ports, and data directories on which to create mirrors.
 To create a sample configuration file to use as a starting point, run:

 The format of the mirror configuration file is: